Gallicchio-Lab/AToM-OpenMM/examples/RBFE/cdk2/README.md

 In this tutorial, we will use an automated workflow to calculate the relative binding free energies between six congeneric ligands binding to the CDK2 receptor from the paper: [Wang et al. (2013) Modeling Local Structural Rearrangements Using FEP/REST: Application to Relative Binding Affinity Predictions of CDK2 Inhibitors](https://pubs.acs.org/doi/10.1021/ct300911a).

-The workflow is set to prepare and run eight relative binding free energy calculations between a selection of pairs of the six CDK2 complexes using a dual-coordinate/dual-topology alchemical algorithm.
-For more information, refer to [Azimi, Khuttan, Wu, Pal, Gallicchio].
+The workflow is set up to prepare and run eight relative binding free energy calculations between pairs of the six CDK2 complexes using a dual-coordinate/dual-topology alchemical algorithm.
+For more information, refer to [Azimi, Khuttan, Wu, Pal, Gallicchio.
 Relative Binding Free Energy Calculations for Ligands with Diverse Scaffolds with the Alchemical Transfer Method.](https://pubs.acs.org/doi/full/10.1021/acs.jcim.1c01129) and [ E. Gallicchio.
 Relative Binding Free Energy Estimation of Congeneric Ligands and Macromolecular Mutants with the Alchemical Transfer with Coordinate Swapping Method ](https://doi.org/10.1021/acs.jcim.5c00207).

 We assume that the latest release of OpenMM and the latest AToM-OpenMM packages and their dependencies are available in a `conda` environment (see the [README](../../../README.md), and that the `examples` folder is available under `$HOME/AToM-OpenMM/examples`.
 Adjust this pathname as needed.